freemealsaf/fmaf-cms/content/_index.md

 {{< vegbanner >}}

-On the second and fourth Saturdays of each month, we prepare and distribute around 200 meals at the First Presbyterian Church in Buckhannon.
-We are not a religious organization, but the church graciously provides us with space for our events.
-Usually around 100-120 of the meals prepared get delivered to people who have mobility differences or lack transportation.
-We accept ingredient and supply donations from community members, and community members are the ones making these events happen!
+On the second and fourth Saturdays of each month, we prepare around 200 meals at First Presbyterian Church in Buckhannon, WV.
+We are not a religious organization, but the church graciously provides space for our food prep and distribution.
+Volunteers deliver 100-120 of the meals to people who have mobility differences or lack transportation while we offer the rest of the meals for carry out at the church.
+People can often pick up groceries and clothing items as well.

+Free Meals Appalachia accepts ingredient and supply donations from community members, and community members make these events happen!

 We hope to see you on a Saturday soon.